steshaw/steshaw.org/posts/2010-11-23-agile-is-the-status-quo.markdown

 tags: Agile, Software Engineering
 ---

 Robert C. Martin (aka Uncle Bob) has written a provocative article, [What Killed Waterfall Could Kill Agile](http://cleancoder.posterous.com/what-killed-waterfall-could-kill-agile).
-Besides its main trust, it also contains some interesting historical tidbits in the history of the agile movement.
+Besides its main thrust, it also contains some interesting historical tidbits in the history of the agile movement.

 Here' my 2c.
 Disclaimer/background: programming since age 11, interested in "big" methods in the 90s, XP since 1999 and became a CSM 2 years ago.